connext/documentation/docs/developers/guides/chain-abstraction.md

 ### Usage

-The SDK covers three major functions `getXCallCallData`, `prepareSwapAndXCall`, and `getPoolFeeForUniV3`.
+The SDK covers three major functions:
+- `getXCallCallData`
+- `getPoolFeeForUniV3`
+- `prepareSwapAndXCall`

 #### `getXCallCallData`

-The `getXCallCallData` function generates the encoded calldata that is used to perform cross-domain communication using `xcall` between two domains on the origin side for a given target.
+The `getXCallCallData` function generates calldata to be passed into `xcall`.
+This is the "outer" calldata that contains encoded "inner" calldata for a swap and a forward call to a target contract on the destination domain.

 ```ts
 export const getXCallCallData = async (